Nichia UV LEDs

 For more on hacking blacklight fluorescent lamps, Go Here!

-UPDATE 10/1/2006 - Craig Johnson shows spectral a power distribution curve of this being done to Panasonic LED with a chip that is the same as or similar to that used in Nichia NLPB series LEDs among many other LED spectra here.
+UPDATE 10/1/2006 - links updated 12/15/2018 - Craig Johnson shows a spectral power distribution curve of this being done to a Nichia NLPB series blue LED and a Panasonic LED with a chip that is the same as or similar to that used in Nichia NLPB series LEDs among many other LED spectra here.

 Spectral power distribution curves of these broadband blue LEDs being operated normally are in a separate page here.